-UBM is the ability to combine multiple bandwidth management features into a single appliance.
-These features generally include traffic shaping, network load balancing, and site-to-site optimization technologies.
-The EdgeXL platform is unique in that it combines these features with multiple WAN interfaces to provide network reliability and greater bandwidth distribution capabilities.
+Unified Bandwidth Management incorporates the ability to combine multiple bandwidth management features into a single appliance.
+These features generally include networking shaping, network aggregation, and site-to-site network optimization technologies.
+The UBM platforms are unique in that they combine these features with multiple WAN interfaces to provide network reliability and greater bandwidth management capabilities.

 The three main aspects of unified bandwidth management include: network load balancing, traffic shaping, and site-to-site optimization